hashedone/cw-workshop/README.md

 Manager-->>Manager: Remove peer
 ```

 The clue of the system is the donation flow.
-Here is how it looks like:
+Here is what it looks like:

 ```mermaid
 sequenceDiagram